sookinoby/mxnet-ccn-samples/README.md

 ## Conclusion

-In this notebook, we explored how to use MXNet to perform a multi-class image classification.
+In this [notebook](https://github.com/manujeevanprakash/mxnet-ccn-samples/blob/master/Cnn-mxnet.ipynb), we explored how to use MXNet to perform a multi-class image classification.
 We also learned techniques to pre-process image data.
-We stored the trained neural network on the disk, and later loaded the pre-trained neural netwrok model to classify images from the web.
-This model can be deployed as web services.
-The techniques demonstrated can be used on other image data for the purpose of classification, and extended for detecting objects in a image.
+We stored the trained neural network on the disk, and later loaded the pre-trained neural network model to classify images from the web.
+This model can be deployed as a web service, or the techniques demonstrated can be used on other image data for the purpose of classification, and extended for detecting objects in a image.

-In the next notebook, we'll develop a state of the art sentiment classifier using MXNet.
-As in this example, the techniques explained in next notebook can be extended to other natural language-processing tasks.
+In the next notebook, we'll develop a state-of-the-art sentiment classifier using MXNet.